scenic-contrib/scenic-widget-contrib/lib/components/text_pad/README.md

 - cut & paste?
 - Automtically scroll when the cursor movement goes close to the edge of the screen
 - Mouse-draggable scroll bars

+  # Scroll wrapping - for this, I can go ahead with existing text (which wraps),
+  # but treat it as larger than another container.
+However, ultimately
+  # I want to be able to disable the scroll-wrapping talked about above,
+  # so that I can render  continuous line, & potentially scroll it

+  # Other unimplemented cases: Max 1 line height (e.g. KommandBuffer)

+  # new, update & remove